HomeSpan/HomeSpan/README.md

 #### Step 3: Install HomeSpan

 HomeSpan is packaged as a standard Arduino IDE.
 To install, first download the [latest version](https://github.com/HomeSpan/HomeSpan/releases/latest) of *Source Code (zip)* to your desktop.
+It does not matter if your operating system keeps the package in zip form, or automatically unzips it when saving to you desktop.
+Next, from the top menu bar within the Arduino IDE, select *Sketch → Include Library → Add .ZIP Library...* and navigtate to the Desktop folder where you should see the HomeSpan package you just downloaded (either as a zip file, or a folder).
+Select the package (don't open it) and click `Choose`.
+This directs the Arduino IDE to copy the HomeSpan package into its library sub-folder.
+HomeSpan is now ready for use as a standard Arduino library (you may delete the HomeSpan package from your desktop as it is no longer needed).

 # HomeSpan Tutorials